discourse/wp-discourse/readme.txt

 - Update API static methods
 - Fix SSO Client nicename error when a full name is in the Discourse name field
+- Add an optional stylesheet for fixing oneboxes and quotes in comments

 #### 1.5.7 15/02/2018